 When I like something, I really like something… and I have a feeling this dish may just become a new obsession.

-Egg and Veggie Quinoa Pie for Breakfast
+Egg and Veggie Quinoa Pie

 - 1.5 cups low sodium vegetable broth